Annotation Term

 Title : Annotation List of Terms

-- commenting: The users wants to make a generic comment on the object
+commenting: The user wants to make a generic comment on the object

-- An individual property: The annotation is made on a specific property of the class, used when a user wants to edit a particular fields, for example the collector of a specimen
+An individual property: The annotation is made on a specific property of the class, used when a user wants to edit a particular field, for example, the collector of a specimen

-- A RegionOfInterest: The annotation is made on a specific region of the object.
-This type of annotation is mainly used when it is attached to a digital entity.
-For example it can indicate a specific ROI in an image and attach a value to that ROI.
+A RegionOfInterest: The annotation is made on a specific region of the object.
+This type of annotation is mainly used when it is attached to a digital media object.
+For example, it can indicate a specific ROI in an image and attach a value to that ROI.

 The AggregateRating has not been implemented yet.